satoshi-ikehata/SDM-UniPS-CVPR2023/README.md

   <img src="./.images/tools.png" width="400px">
 </p>

+## STEP 2.5: Mask Generation
+An additional object mask is useful for cutting out the target object and hiding areas with weak shading variations.
+It also enhances reconstruction accuracy by providing a powerful cue to indicate boundary constraints to the network.
+Therefore, I recommend using the mask if your priority is reconstruction accuracy.
+While this repository does not support mask generation, you can find various public software tools to generate the foreground object mask.
+For example, Konstantin Sofiiuk's software "https://github.com/SamsungLabs/ritm_interactive_segmentation" only requires a few clicks to generate the foreground object mask.

 ### Step 3: Normal and BRDF Maps Recovery
 Run main.py to recover the surface normal map and/or BRDF parameter maps (base color, roughness, metallic).
 <p align="center">